-back_size_x, back_size_y Integers.
-The size of the background grid parallel to the X and Y axes of the pixel grid.

-margin Integer.
-Pixel data within margin pixels of the edge of the image will be excluded from the analysis.

-extraction_radius_pix Integer.
-Pixel data more than extraction_radius_pix pixels from the centre of the image will be excluded from the analysis.
+- back_size_x, back_size_y Integers.
+The size of the background grid parallel to the X and Y axes of the pixel grid. - margin Integer.
+Pixel data within margin pixels of the edge of the image will be excluded from the analysis. - extraction_radius_pix Integer.
+Pixel data more than extraction_radius_pix pixels from the centre of the image will be excluded from the analysis. - deblend_nthresh Integer.

-deblend_nthresh Integer.
 The number of subthresholds to use for deblending.
-Set to 0 to disable deblending.

-- force_beam Boolean.
+Set to 0 to disable deblending. - force_beam Boolean.
 If True, all detected sources are assumed to have the size and shape of the restoring beam (ie, to be unresolved point sources), and these parameters are held constant during fitting.
-If False, all parameters are allowed to vary freely. - box_in_beampix The size of the masking aperture which determines which pixels are used for forced fitting, as a multiple of the beam major axis length.
-See tkp.sourcefinder.image.ImageData.fit_to_point() for details. - ew_sys_err, ns_sys_err Floats.
-Systematic errors in units of arcseconds which augment the sourcefinder-measured errors on source positions when performing source association.
+If False, all parameters are allowed to vary freely.

+- box in beampix The masking which determines which pixels size of the aperture a multiple of the are used for forced fitting, beam major See as axis length. tkp.sourcefinder.image.ImageData.fit to point() for details. - ew_sys_err, ns_sys_err Floats.
+Systematic errors in units of arcseconds which augment the sourcefindermeasured errors on source positions when performing source association.
 These variables refer to an absolute angular error along an east-west and north-south axis respectively.
 (NB Although these values are stored during the source-extraction process, they affect the source-association process.)